gionuno/neighbourhood_component_analysis/README.md

 ![image](res_coil.jpg)

 COIL100 example.

-Non linear conjugate gradient update.
+Now with a 'faster' version, that uses a stochastic batch update per element, and a non-linear conjugate gradient update.